 Danchel Bell-Style Canvas Tent

-The Danchel is a beautiful bell-shaped canvas tent, featuring peaked doors and an overlapping roof.
-It is offered in many different sizes, to accommodate you and your family or friends.
-It has low windows with mesh screens, and roof vents for superior ventilation.
+The Danchel is a beautiful bell-shaped canvas tent featuring peaked doors and an overlapping roof.
+It is available in many different sizes to accommodate you and your family or friends.
+It has low windows with mesh screens and roof vents for superior ventilation.

-It even has a stove jack on the wall and roof, which will allow you to set up a fire or air conditioning.
+It even has a stove jack on the wall and roof which will allow you to set up a fire or air conditioning.
 It is composed of durable canvas khaki fabric.
 It does not have a PU coating but it is still waterproof, windproof, and snowproof.
-It also has a PVC groundsheet, and a raised floor such that even in the rainiest weather, you’ll never wake up to soggy shoes.
+It also has a PVC groundsheet, and a raised floor so that even in very rainy weather, you’ll never wake up to soggy shoes.

 Get it for $599.00: Amazon.com

 We simply cannot get enough of the White Duck tents.
 They truly are exceptional in terms of aesthetic, versatility, and durability.
 This bell-shaped tent is a gorgeous set-up.
 We would even use it as a guest house.
 It features peaked doors, an overlapping roof, and three windows.

 It also comes in three different color options: beige, olive, and brown.
 Again, the durability for White Duck tents is unmatched and the specs on the Regatta are no different.
 It is composed of duck canvas, treated for sun, rain, and mold.
 It contains aluminum poles, a PE groundsheet, and galvanized steel pegs.

 TETON Sports Mesa Canvas Tent